Foster carer handbook

 Fostering skills allowance scheme

-Many local authorities operate a tiered payment scheme, in addition to fostering allowances.
-This scheme allows foster carers to receive an additional fee, according to their skills, experience and the demands of their fostering career.
-We are implementing a new scheme to recognise these skills and encourage others to grow and develop as foster carers.
+Many local authorities operate tiered payment schemes in addition to fostering allowances.
+This scheme means that foster carers can be paid an additional allowance according to their skills, experience and the demands of their fostering career.

-Foster carers who are available but without placements will be paid a retention payment at 50% of the skills allowance fee in between placements for a period of one to three months and 25% for four to six months.
+Foster carers who are available but without a placement, will be paid a retention payment when a placement ends at 50% of the fostering skills allowance payment for a period of 12 weeks or until they have another child placed with them.

-The contract care and disability contract care schemes are not included in this scheme and will continue to have separate arrangements.
+The contract care schemes are not included in this scheme and have separate arrangements.

-- give foster carers more control over the type of fostering and training they do
+- gives foster carers more control over the type of fostering and training they do

-- allow for better matching, with regards the child, or children, placed with them
+- allows for better matching, with regards the child, or children, placed with them

-- give foster carers the means to assess whether a placement is appropriate for them when asked
+- gives foster carers the means to assess whether a placement is appropriate for them when asked

-- give foster carers the means to assess whether the placements are within their band of experience and training
+- gives foster carers the means to assess whether the placements are within their band of experience and training

-- let carers build up a skill set that suits them, and their circumstances best
+- lets carers build up a skill set that suits them, and their circumstances best